Skip to main content

 --status [status]

 Indicates the state or progress of the task.
-The possible values are: notStarted, inProgress, completed, waitingOnOthers, deferred.
+Allowed values: notStarted, inProgress, completed, waitingOnOthers, deferred.

 -h, --help [help]